ypinhsuan/tp/docs/UserGuide.md

 For example:

-1. You want to [undo](#undoing-previous-changes--undo) the last four changes in your Tutor's Pet, however you accidentally undid the last five changes instead.
+1. You want to [undo](#undoing-previous-changes--undo) the last four changes in your Tutor's Pet.
+However, you accidentally undid the last five changes instead.

 1. You type `redo` and press <kbd>Enter</kbd>.

-1. The undone change has been restored.
+1. The undone change will be restored.

 #### Viewing change history : `view-history`